trxw/Gitlet/README.md

     * push :- Attempts to append the current branch's commits to the end of the given branch at the given remote
     * fetch :- Brings down commits from the remote gitlet into the local gitlet.
     * pull :- Fetches branch [remote name]/[remote branch name] as for the fetch command, and then merges that fetch into the current branch.

-## Acknowledgments
-  This project was taken from the cs61bl course from UC Berkeley.
-You can find the original project description here [cs61bl](https://inst.eecs.berkeley.edu/~cs61b/fa15/hw/proj3/#d-detailed-spec-of-behavior)